The Bitwarden Blog

 Building security-minded champions across the company helps jumpstart a larger effort.
 For example, begin with a wide announcement of the deployment, but a staggered rollout starting with opt-in champions first.
 These champions will help facilitate broader company adoption.

-Make the deployment fun as well.
-Bitwarden has several videos to help build enthusiasm for the product in a playlist, Bitwarden videos to introduce employee training.
+Consider injecting a bit of fun to make this deployment strategy even more effective.
+Bitwarden has a variety of videos to help build enthusiasm for the product, including a playlist of Bitwarden videos to introduce employee training.

 The fun and appreciation of bringing Bitwarden to work

-When deploying Bitwarden, customers discover an initiative that positively impacts all aspects of the business from the company executives to IT teams to employees.
+When deploying Bitwarden, customers discover an initiative that positively impacts all aspects of the business, from the company executives to IT teams to employees.
+Deploying a password manager helps make everyone's jobs more secure and more convenient at the same time.

 C-level

-C-level executives appreciate that employees have access to password management and cybersecurity best practices.
-They also want to protect themselves , and share in the management of their secure credentials.
+C-level executives appreciate that employees can access password management and cybersecurity best practices.
+They also want to protect themselves and the businesses they've built while sharing and managing secure credentials.
 Finally, C-level executives welcome an initiative that their IT teams and employees already believe in.

-IT appreciates the open source architecture and engaged community around Bitwarden.
-To help IT teams fit password management into their own workflows, Bitwarden supports a range of programmatic options through a fully featured command line interface and a powerful API.
-Bitwarden also develops on GitHub where IT teams can see detailed software specifics.
+IT teams appreciate open source architecture and the engaged community around Bitwarden.
+To help IT fit password management into their existing workflows, Bitwarden supports a range of programmatic options through a fully featured command line interface and a powerful API.
+Bitwarden also develops on GitHub, where IT teams can see detailed software specifics.
 Furthering a commitment to openness and transparency, all Bitwarden documentation is available at bitwarden.com/help.
+Your IT team can also deploy an in-house Bitwarden server for customized security.
+This deployment strategy will bolster your company's security and give the IT team an engaging challenge.

 Employees

-Employees appreciate a solution that helps them be more secure and productive.
-In particular, many users are happy to know that Bitwarden has a global community with an application translated into more than 40 languages.
+Employees appreciate a solution that helps them be more secure and productive while making their jobs easier.
+In particular, many users are happy to know that Bitwarden has a global community with an application translated into more than 50 languages.
 Bitwarden users value the overall company mission to bring password security to everyone, including a free version that individuals can use at home.
-When employees are already using a free and open source solution they love in their personal lives, it becomes natural for teams and businesses to start adopting it as well.
+When employees use a solution they love for their personal accounts, it becomes natural to carry those behaviors into the workplace, bringing security full circle for everyone on your team.

 Begin your deployment today

-Whether you are ready to jump into a free Enterprise or Teams trial, or simply want to get started yourself, visit bitwarden.com to get going today.
-Once you do, you’ll wonder why you waited so long!
+Whether you are ready to jump into a free Enterprise or Teams trial or want to get started yourself, visit bitwarden.com to get going today.

 Link Copied!